sparkfabrik/company-playbook/content/resources/company-role-acc-supporter.md

 * To promote our procedures and standards and to find new opportunities to improve them.
 * To value collaboration and critiques as the building blocks for trust with colleagues and customers.
 * To value continuous improvement, seek out opportunities to learn and live by the principles of Lean Thinking.
-* To contribute to the company's organizational culture, share your mastery with others.
+* To contribute to the company's organizational culture, sharing your mastery with others.

 ## Values